Auto insurance renewal: What should you report?

 This can also affect your insurance premium if your driving habits change.
 For example, if you used to take public transit to work, but now drive to your new job, your premium may increase because you drive more often.

 You’re now part of an association or professional order?
 Check whether your insurer is partnering with them.
-If so, you can save on your auto insurance.
+If so, you can save on your car insurance.

 Establishing your new driving habits